Adalab/modulo-3-evaluacion-final-BarbaraMoran/README.md

 # Rick & Morty characters finder

-<b>[Characters Finder](https://barbaramoran.github.io/rick-morty-characters/#/).
+<b>[Characters search engine](https://barbaramoran.github.io/rick-morty-characters/#/).
 Do your search by name or/and by species and get more info by clicking on each character.

 Responsive Web Design.
 Made with React, (react router) SASS(flexbox, grid), HTML5 (JSX) and Node.</b>